-All children's behaviour is responded to consistently in line with our Behaviour Policy, although reasonable adjustments are made to accommodate individual needs.
-The school has a zero-tolerance approach to bullying, especially towards children with SEND and disabilities.
+All children's behaviour is responded to consistently in line with our TMPF Behaviour Policy, although reasonable adjustments may be made to accommodate specific individual needs.

+The school has a zero-tolerance approach to bullying.
 We will actively investigate all allegations.